MovingBlocks/Terasology/README.markdown

 --------

 Terasology's base graphics use the awesome <strong><a href="http://www.carrotcakestudios.co.uk/gmcraft/">Good Morning Craft!</a></strong> texture pack by Louis Durrant.
 Make sure to visit his <a href="http://www.carrotcakestudios.co.uk/">homepage</a> and support his work.

+Our default font is ["Noto" by Google](http://www.google.com/get/noto), which is released under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) just like Terasology.